mosaic-group/LibAPR/README.md

-Note: this repository is a mirror of [AdaptiveParticles/LibAPR](https://github.com/AdaptiveParticles/LibAPR).
-Please post issues and pull requests there.
+__Note: this repository is a mirror of [AdaptiveParticles/LibAPR](https://github.com/AdaptiveParticles/LibAPR).
+Please refer to the original repository for issues and pull requests.__

 # LibAPR - The Adaptive Particle Representation Library